jaumemy/django-first-clone-project/README.md

+# About this project

+This is a very basic blog, where as a logged in user, you can crate posts, manage drafts, approve or reject comments, delete post or comments.
+If you are a visitor, you can view posts, view comments, and add a comment wich should be accepted by a user before being shown
+It's called music blog just because I wanted to add some changing color features, that's it

 # django-first-clone-project
 This is my first guided Django web project, uploaded on Github.
 I will try to host it on pythonanywhere.

-It's called music blog just because I wanted to add some changing color features, that's it

 # Updated on Sat, Nov 28: